 The second thing Liquidity Miners get is a share of the exchange fees – in the case of the DeFiChain DEX for example, this is 0.2%.

 Important: As already mentioned, Liquidity can only be added in pairs.
-So it is not possible to simply add 1 BTC to the pool – with the numbers from the above example, you would also have to add 50,000 DFI.
+So it is not possible to simply add, for example, 2 BTC to the pool, but 1 BTC and then in the case of DeFiChain DEX the equivalent of 1 BTC in DFI.

 2. Decentralized Exchanging/Swapping